csci50-cbutler/e28/independent-study/README.md

 ```
 For more information on the custom events and how they can impact a scene based upon a hover, click or more, check out the A-Frame section on [interaction and controllers.](https://aframe.io/docs/1.0.0/introduction/interactions-and-controllers.html)

-The above section also provides details on how to use gaze for controlling a scene when a headset does not have a physical controller, like cardboard goggles.
-In addition, if the Gamepad API  is used, A-Frame has components that are compatible with controller managed headsets.
-To learn more about how to get started with headset specific controllers, [start here](https://aframe.io/docs/1.0.0/introduction/interactions-and-controllers.html#vr-controllers).
+The A-Frame section on interaction and controllers also provides details on how to use gaze for controlling a scene.
+Gaze is used when a headset does not have a physical controller.
+For example, cardboard headsets do not use a controller.
+In addition, it supports Gamepad APIs.
+A-Frame has specific components for most popular headsets and external controllers that are supported by the Gamepad API.
+To learn more about how to use these components, [start here](https://aframe.io/docs/1.0.0/introduction/interactions-and-controllers.html#vr-controllers).

 ### A-Frame Summary
 In short, A-Frame did a lot of the work for you.
-It built an HTML-based framework that allows developers to create an AR/VR experience with HTML.
+It allows developers to create an AR/VR experience with HTML.
 However, for 3D modeling, three.js scripts must be called and declared in the HTML head within ```<script>``` tags.
+In some cases, special components must also be used.

 My A-Frame fun find is [aframe.io](https://aframe.io/).
-It allows you to view the source as well to play around and start building your own.
+It allows you to view the source as well to play around and start building your own AR/VR experience.

 ## Additional Software & Open Source Frameworks
-May AR/VR/XR development software supports WebGL as well.
+Many AR/VR/XR development software supports WebGL as well.
 One of my favorites is [Unity](https://unity.com/).

-I have not had the pleasure to develop using Apple yet, but if you are a Mac user, try [ARKit.](https://developer.apple.com/documentation/arkit)  Reality Composer and RealityKit are apps for developing on the iPad.
+If you are a Mac user, try [ARKit.](https://developer.apple.com/documentation/arkit)    Reality Composer and RealityKit are apps for developing on the iPad.
 This [link](https://developer.apple.com/videos/play/wwdc2019/603/) is a great resource to understand AR/VR development on iOS.
+I have not had the pleasure of developing using Apple, but I hope to soon using the Reality Composer on my iPad.

-I hope you take a minute to try some of the frameworks, software, and developer resources.
+I hope you take a minute to try some of the frameworks or visit the links to preview browser-enabled AR/VR.
+More capabilities are being added with every release of many open source frameworks.
+In addition, many AR/VR desktop software vendors are embracing WebGL as well allowing for broader cross-platform support.

 ## Resources